UX Design

 Tips for Optimizing Your UX Design Process

 Efficiency is key in any project.
-Here are some tips that have helped me optimize my design workflow:
+Here are some tips for optimizing user flow in ecommerce websites:

 1- Start with Clear Objectives: Define what success looks like for the project.